UMMS-Biocore/dolphin/docs/dolphin-ui/ngsbrowser.rst

 For the each of the tables, selection checkboxes are located on the right side of each table row.
 A helpful '!' button is also placed near these checkboxes to indicate that the Import/Sample is not currently ready for use due to the processing step.

+Within the Samples and the Imports table, the column labeled 'Backup' lets you know the status of your fastq file backup to AWS.
+Grey buttons mean there is no backup checksum to compare to your fastq file.
+Red buttons means that the fastq checksum and the AWS checksum do not match.
+A blue button lets the user know that the last modification to this upload was over 2 months ago, and the green button lets the user know that file checksum matches the AWS checksum.

 **Selection Details:**

 .. image:: dolphin_pics/details_table.png